New Orleans Botanical Garden: 2000–2005

 In the early 2000s many improvements and additions were added to the Botanical Garden.
 The Historic miniature train garden designed by Paul Busse was opened in 2002.
 Phase one of the Japanese Garden, funded by the Japanese Garden Society and designed by landscape architect Robin Tanner, opened in 2002.
 The renovation and expansion of the Conservatory of the Two Sisters, and the restoration of the Stove House and dungeons were completed by 2003.
 The Conservatory and Stove house restoration was funded by the Azby Fund.
 In 2003 PLANO (Professional Landmen's Society Of New Orleans), funded the development of the vegetable, fruit garden on the western end of the Botanical Garden.
 During this time an Enrique Alferez sculpture "Rain Goddess" was moved from a lagoon near Christians Brothers school, to the corner of Roosevelt Mall and Victory Ave.
 The popular music series Thursdays at Twilight began in 2003 as part of the programming associated with the bicentennial of the Louisiana Purchase.

 Hurricane Katrina

 The arrival of Hurricane Katrina in 2005 caused nearly total destruction of the garden's collections.
 Fortunately a donation from the Azby Fund, allowed the Garden to keep its staff employed and renovate its buildings and gardens.
 The Garden was quickly turned around and reopened for Celebration in the Oaks in early December, about 14 weeks after the storm.
 Approximately 90% of the plants were removed and replanted, all electrical in the garden was replaced, and the buildings were gutted and renovated.
-The Garden staff was assisted with donations of plants and funds as well as help from volunteers from across the US and around the world.
-The Botanical Garden and City Park have garnered praise locally and nationally on how well the recovery from Katrina was handled.